-Each Space Studies course has a website or online classroom where you will find the course syllabus, assignments, collaboration and chat tools, power point presentations, lecture videos and other important course materials.
-Course websites are powered by the eZ!
-Learning Management System, or eZ for short.
-Instructions for creating a personal account and requesting access to the online classrooms can be found here.
-Generally, course websites in eZ will be available one week prior to the course start date.
+Each Space Studies course has a website or online classroom where you will find the course syllabus, assignments, collaboration and chat tools, PowerPoint presentations, lecture videos, and other important course materials.
+You automatically have Blackboard access for the courses in which you have enrolled.
+Blackboard requires Duo Multi-Factor Authentication (MFA) since May 13, 2024.